ejolly/py-utilz/docs/pipes.md

   end
 ```

+### `append` vs `spread`

+The primary way to think about the difference between `spread` and `append` is the following:

+- Use `append` when the next function in your pipe expects the output from one or more functions ago
+  - this allows you to store "state" in a different way
+- Use `spread` when you need to run two or more independent sub-pipelines
+  - this allows you to avoid having to create multiple `pipe`s with the same input data

 ## Handling multiple outputs

 `utilz` offers 2 way to handle multiple outputs from any step in a `pipe` , regardless of whether that's because of how your function works or because you used `append` or `spread`.